E-commerce Homepage: 4 Best Practices for Promotions (+ Examples) – The Fast Lane – Fast Simon Articles

 Personalization can help you stand out from the competition and build strong relationships with customers.
 It also assures customers that you "get them" and have an understanding of what they're looking for when they shop.

 A study from Accenture showed that a whopping 91% of respondents said they're more likely to shop with brands that personalize the shopping experience and provide recommendations accordingly.
 This fact is no hard-kept secret.
-Customers are expecting personalization—and going elsewhere when brands aren't providing it.
+Customers expect personalization—and will go elsewhere when brands don't provide it.

 Netflix: Personalize Your Watchlist

-In the e-commerce world, personalization can be found from global powerhouses like Amazon to mom-and-pop shops.
+In the eCommerce world, personalization can be found everywhere, from global powerhouses like Amazon to mom-and-pop shops.

 netflix recommendations homepage